 Minneopa State Park

-Minneopa State Park, located just outside Mankato, features a two-tier waterfall on the Minneopa River, a herd of bison, and the remains of a mill.
+Minneopa State Park (DNR website), located just outside Mankato, features a two-tier waterfall on the Minneopa River, a herd of bison, and the remains of a mill.

 Take a mini-safari through the bison enclosure while you are at Minneopa.

-The small but growing herd of bison are in a large fenced area that visitors are allowed to drive through.
+The small but growing herd of bison is in a large fenced area that visitors are allowed to drive through.
 (Just stay in your car!)

 Minnesota Valley State Recreation Area

-Minnesota Valley State Recreation Area, located in the southern part of the Minneapolis/St. Paul metropolitan area, includes the Minnesota Valley State Trail along the Minnesota River.
+Minnesota Valley State Recreation Area (DNR website), located in the southern part of the Minneapolis/St. Paul metropolitan area, includes the Minnesota Valley State Trail along the Minnesota River.
 (If you’ve ever flown into MSP, you’ve probably seen the MVSRA, as it covers much of the bottomlands along the river in either direction from the airport.)
-It’s a great spot for bird watching.
+It’s a great spot for birdwatching.

 Monson Lake State Park

-Monson Lake State Park, located in central Minnesota near Willmar, was created as a memorial to settlers killed in the US-Dakota War of 1862.
-The park is very small and fishing and bird watching are the main activities available.
+Monson Lake State Park (DNR website), located in central Minnesota near Willmar, was created as a memorial to settlers killed in the US-Dakota War of 1862.
+The park is tiny, with fishing and bird watching as the main activities available.
 There is a short hiking trail and a gorgeous historic campground within the park.

 Sibley State Park

-Sibley State Park, located near Willmar in central Minnesota, has five lakes, sweeping prairies, and offers a wide range of activities.
+Sibley State Park (DNR website), located near Willmar in central Minnesota, has five lakes, sweeping prairies, and offers a wide range of activities.
 There are good fall colors here, both in the wooded areas and the prairies.

 Split Rock Creek State Park

-Split Rock Creek State Park in southwestern Minnesota features the largest lake in Pipestone County and a beach.
+Split Rock Creek State Park (DNR website) in southwestern Minnesota features the largest lake in Pipestone County and a beach.
 A stone bridge here was built by the WPA in 1937.

 Split Rock Creek has a nice sand beach — a rarity in this part of Minnesota.